RaviikrDS/Youtube_Tech_VIdeo_Summarizer/README.md

 # TubeNotes AI

+## Overview

+TubeNotes AI is an intelligent tool that transforms YouTube video content into concise, actionable notes.
+Designed for technical, interview, and research topics, it leverages advanced AI (Google Gemini) to extract key insights, summaries, and Q&A from lengthy videos.
+Users can select their preferred language, customize note formats, and export notes as HTML for easy revision and sharing.

 ### User Interface

 ![User Interface](assets/UI.png)

-## Key Features

-- **Language Selection:** Export notes in your preferred language, including Spanish, Hindi, French, German, and more.
-- **Flexible Notes Format:** Choose from multiple predefined notes formats or use your own custom prompt for tailored note generation.
-- **HTML Export:** Download generated notes as an HTML file for easy offline access or sharing.

-## 1. Problem Statement

-Learning from YouTube videos is time-consuming and often inefficient, especially for technical, interview, or research topics.
-Viewers struggle to extract actionable notes, summaries, or Q&A from lengthy video content, making revision and knowledge retention difficult.

 ## 2. How TubeNotes AI Resolves the Problem